softwaresaved/software-deposit-guidance/markdown/WhatNotToDeposit.md

 Remember that witty and profane comment you buried in your source code after battling a day to fix a bug?
 Or that amusingly tasteless cartoon image you downloaded, but can't remember where?
 Take care that your deposit does not include such content as it will be associated with your name in a digital repository for quite some time and may cause, at best, amusement to your colleagues and, at worst, damage to your reputation.

-Tasteless or inappropriate content can be in documentation, data files, source code (especially comments), images and movies.
+Look for inappropriate content in documentation, data files, source code (especially comments), images and movies.

 ## Temporary directories and files